cshenton/predictProductSales/README.md

-# Predicting Product Sales with XGBoost
+# Predicting Product Sales with XGBoost in R

 This is a straightforward implementation of XGBoost for a regression problem.